Do You Really Have to Pay 6% to Sell Your House?

 You do not have to pay 6% to sell your house.

 Real estate commissions are negotiable, and full-service options exist at a significantly lower cost.
+Whether you’re searching for a discount realtor, a flat fee listing, or a low commission alternative, the key is finding full-service representation at a fair price.

 On a $450,000 Houston home, choosing a 1% listing fee saves approximately $9,000 on the listing side alone.
+Download the Commission Comparison Checklist to see exactly how different commission structures affect your net proceeds.

 Frequently Asked Questions